 To delete a role, click on the ellipsis (...) and select Delete.

 Need some ideas on how to create roles?
 We’ve provided a list of commonly created roles for our custom role.
 Modify these permissions to suit your needs.

 Consider if the developer will test a device in person or remotely.
-A remote viewer may help a remote developer, but graphs and logs are useful overall.
+Access to Remote Viewer may help a remote developer, but graphs and logs are useful overall.